What Are the Different Types of Psychology Degrees?

 Master of Science in Applied Behavior Analysis (ABA)

 Applied behavior analysis master’s programs may lead to careers involving the application of behavioral psychology.
-Students acquire skills to work with individuals diagnosed with impairments such as autism, developmental disabilities or traumatic brain injury.
+Students acquire skills to work with individuals diagnosed with impairments such as autism, developmental disabilities, or traumatic brain injury.

 MS in ABA programs usually require a bachelor’s degree.
-In addition, transcripts, a minimum undergraduate GPA, GRE scores, letters of recommendation, personal statements, a resume and application fee may be required.
+In addition, transcripts, a minimum undergraduate GPA, GRE scores, letters of recommendation, personal statements, a résumé, and application fee may be required.

-Students in MS in applied behavior analysis programs typically take courses in areas such as concepts and principles of applied behavior analysis, autism spectrum disorders, assessment procedures, interventions, ethical and professional conduct, research methods and child psychopathology.
-Students usually are required to complete clinical training that helps them learn to observe and assess behavior patterns, identify target behaviors, consider evidence-based treatments and determine strategies to promote positive changes.
+Students usually are required to complete clinical training that helps them learn to observe and assess behavior patterns, identify target behaviors, consider evidence-based treatments, and determine strategies to promote positive changes.

-Program Outcomes:
+Program Outcomes

 Pepperdine offers online psychology graduate programs, including an MS in ABA designed for students who want to learn more about human behavior to help those in need.